The Brabant village Oisterwijk and Operation Market-Garden

 Service;

-04.’44 - 9.’44 at Gilze-Rijen (Holland) with Platzkommando Woensdrecht
+04.’44 - 9.’44 at Gilze-Rijen with Platzkommando Woensdrecht

 09.’44 - 3.’45 in Freckenhorst (Luftgau III)

-Uffz Helmut Baehner with his Ju 88 C R4 + EM, Gilze-Rijen, 1941.
+Uffz.
+Helmut Baehner with his Ju 88 C R4 + EM, Gilze-Rijen 1941.

-Do.17, Z-7 'Kauz I', of I./NJG 2, Gilze-Rijen, 1940.
+Do.17 Z-7 'Kauz I' of I./NJG 2, Gilze-Rijen 1940.

-crashed after taking off from Gilze-Rijen on April 18, 1941.
-The entire crew (Uffz.
+A part of the engine of Ju.88 C-2 W.Nr.
+0732.
+The aircraft crashed after taking off from Gilze-Rijen on 18 April 1941.
+The entire crew; Uffz.
 Willi Keller, Gefr.
 Gerhard Wawra and Uffz.
-Helmut Heese) perished in this crash.
+Helmut Heese perished in the crash.

-Hptm Karl Hülshoff (in the middle) with his two crew members (Ofw.
+Hptm.
+Karl Hülshoff (in the middle) with his two crew members (Ofw.
 Willi Meyer and Ofw.
 Paul Licht)

-and two mechanics posing infront of his Ju.88, C-4.
+and two mechanics posing in front of his Ju.88 C-4.

-Junkers Ju.88, C-2 W.Nr.
-0779 R4 + LH of 1./NJG 2 on September 15, 1941 damaged on a field in the vicinity of airfield Gilze-Rijen.
+Junkers Ju.88 C-2 W.Nr.
+0779 R4 + LH of 1./NJG 2 on 15 September 1941 damaged in a field in the vicinity of airfield Gilze-Rijen.

-Left to right Rössel, Major Franz Schönberger Commandant van Kampfgeschwader 2, (May 22, 1944 - Juli 27, 1944), Linnenberger, Schulze.
+Left to right Rössel, Major Franz Schönberger Commander of Kampfgeschwader 2 (22 May 1944 - 27 Juli 27 1944) Linnenberger, Schulze.

 Front units on Gilze-Rijen: